jusxtdev/Clavier/README.md

 - JWT authentication middleware
 - Role-based authorization with `ADMIN`, `STAFF`, and `BUYER`
 - User profile, admin user listing, role promotion, and deletion
-- Product CRUD with pagination
+- Product CRUD with pagination and category assignment
 - Category CRUD with pagination
+- Service layer for products, categories, users, and reset tokens
 - Zod request validation
 - Centralized error handling
+- API tests with Vitest and Supertest
 - Prisma models and migrations for users, products, categories, product-category joins, and reset tokens

 ## Requirements